Returnship Programs: Everything You Ever Wanted To Know

 - Does the company hope to hire the Returnship participants on a full-time basis at the conclusion of the Returnship program?
-Be sure your expectations are in line with the companies’ on the subject of full-time employment.
+Be sure your expectations are in line with the companies’ plans on the subject of full-time employment.

 - If the company has run a Returnship before, what percent of Returnship participants joined the company full-time at the conclusion of the program?